endurantgames/cosmiclegends/src/classes/generic.md

 The Nova Power Word remains *Locked*.

 Local Hero
-:   You and your home town are near synonymous.
+:   You and your home town are nearly synonymous.
     You know the geography of the city like the back of your hand.
     Add the name of your city as a Core Power Word.
     Add 2 dice whenever you make a skill roll related to the city.